-- Solaris operating system: - Solaris 10 January 06 (patch 118822-25)
+- Solaris operating system: - Solaris 10 May 08 (patch 120011-14)

-Caution: This release of CXFS Solaris only supports the January 06 release (patch 118822-25) of Solaris 10.
-All other releases of Solaris 10 are not supported and may cause system instabilities when used with CXFS.
+Caution: All other releases of Solaris 10 are not supported and may cause system instabilities when used with CXFS.

-- The following supported Fibre Channel HBAs (you can use only one vendor for HBA, either LSI Logic or QLogic; you cannot mix HBA vendors): - LSI Logic models using the 01030600 firmware or newer: - LSI7102XP LSI7202XP LSI7402XP LSI7104XP LSI7204XP LSI7404XP - QLogic models sold by Sun Microsystems and running with the driver supplied by Sun.
+- The following supported Fibre Channel HBAs (you can use only one vendor for HBA, either LSI Logic or QLogic; you cannot mix HBA vendors): - LSI Logic models using the 01030600 firmware or newer:

+QLogic models sold by Sun Microsystems and running with the driver supplied by Sun.
 (If you have a Qlogic HBA, your system will only access disks with GPT labels.
-For more information about GPT labels and CXFS, see the CXFS Administration Guide for SGI InfiniteStorage.)
+For more information about GPT labels and CXFS, see the CXFS 5 Administration Guide for SGI InfiniteStorage.)

+'''

-SG-XPCI1FC-QL2 (single-port 2 Gb) SG-XPCI2FC-QF2-Z (dual-port 2 Gb)
+SG-XPCI1FC-QL2 (single-port 2 Gb)

+SG-XPCI2FC-QF2-Z (dual-port 2 Gb)

+'''

 Note: CXFS does not automatically detect WWPNs for LSI HBAs or QLogic HBAs.
-See "I/O Fencing for Solaris" on page 161.
+See "I/O Fencing for Solaris" on page 157.

-• Any system based on UltraSPARC III, IIIi, or IV with a spare 66-MHz (or faster) PCI slot for a Fibre Channel HBA and a spare 100-Mb/s (or faster) ethernet port for the CXFS private network.
+Any system based on UltraSPARC III, IIIi, or IV with a spare 66-MHz (or faster) PCI slot for a Fibre Channel HBA and a spare 100-Mb/s (or faster) ethernet port for the CXFS private network.
 CXFS supports a Solaris client only on the SPARC platform.
 It is not supported on other hardware platforms.